play-with-go/play-with-go/guides/2020-11-09-installing-go-programs-directly/en.markdown

 layout: post
 title:  "Installing Go programs directly"
 excerpt: "Simple easy-to-remember way to install Go programs"
-category: What's coming in Go 1.16
+category: New features in Go 1.16
 difficulty: Beginner
 ---

 _By [Daniel Martí](https://mvdan.cc), Go contributor, maintainer of [`encoding/json`](https://pkg.go.dev/encoding/json),
 and tool author._

-_Note: this is a preview of a `cmd/go` feature that is due to land in Go 1.16_

 Users need a simple, easy-to-remember way to install Go programs.
 Similarly, tool authors need a short one-liner they can include at the top of their `README.md` explaining how to install the tool.